mhaihala/Arduino-Nodejs/README.md

 [![Video of code](https://img.youtube.com/vi/z-D6T3KnEGo/0.jpg)](https://www.youtube.com/watch?v=z-D6T3KnEGo)

 The code in "Arduino.js" and "package.json" has been cleaned up since the video but still functions essentially the same way.
+To run the code on you can now use "npm run start" in addition to "node Arduino.js".

 Shamelessly stolen from Adam Thomas: